Dong237/Dong237/README.md

 </a>
 -->

+I'm currently working as a junior LLM researcher at Megvii Technology Limited , based in Beijing .
+Before joining the company, I received my master's degree at KIT in Germany and also spent less than a year at ETH Zurich in Switzerland conducting LLM research in the healthcare domain.
+Before all that, I spent four joyful years at Shandong University in China as an undergraduate student in Mechanical Engineering.

 <br />

-**About Me!**
+**Tags on Me:**

-- 👨🏽‍💻 I’m currently working as a Junior applied LLM researcher.
+- 👨🏽‍💻 I'm a Junior applied LLM researcher at Megvii.
-- 🌱 Exploring topics related to LLM alignment, and its vertical applications.
+- 🌱 Exploring topics related to LLM alignment, and its vertical applications, particularly in finance domain.
+- 🧑 Love AI, believe in humanity.
 - 📫 Email me at [youxiang.dong@outlook.com](youxiang.dong@outlook.com).